Linueks/QuantumComputing/IBM-quantum-challenge/README.md

 - [ ] Look into symmetries of the Hamiltonian and think about what unitary gates preserve this symmetry.
 - [x] The way of doing the Trotterization is not unique.
 Test different ways of splitting the product.
 - [x] Learn about Mitiq Python package for error mitigation / post processing.
 Zero Noise Extrapolation.
 (Turned out fruitless)
+- [ ] Think about using qubits 0, 2, 4, 6 to implement bit- or phase-flip error correction.

 ## Preliminary Results